Medical Device Development Process – The Full and Only Guide You’ll Ever Need

 • Create a detailed plan for risk management.

-• Identify, document, analyze, assess and mitigate the risks of your device in terms of patient risk, safety, functionality, information security, and patient confidentiality.
+• Identify, document, analyze, assess, and mitigate the risks of your device in terms of patient risk, safety, functionality, information security, and patient confidentiality.

 14 User specification